Tōfuku-ji

 Tōfuku-ji (東福寺) is a Buddhist temple in Higashiyama-ku in Kyoto, Japan.
 Tōfuku-ji takes its name from two temples in Nara, Tōdai-ji and Kōfuku-ji.
 It is one of the Kyoto Gozan or "five great Zen temples of Kyoto".
 Its honorary sangō prefix is Enichi-san (慧日山).

 History

 Tōfuku-ji was founded in 1236 by the imperial chancellor Kujō Michiie.
-He appointed the monk Enni as founding priest, who had studied Rinzai Zen Buddhism in China under the monk Wuzhun Shifan.
-The temple was burned but rebuilt in the 15th century according to original plans.
+He appointed the monk Enni as founding priest, who had studied Rinzai Zen Buddhism in China under the monk Wuzhun Shifan and who founded Jōten-ji temple in Hakata upon his return to his homeland.
+Tōfuku-ji temple burned down but was rebuilt in the 14th century according to original plans.
+It was because of this fire damage that a merchant ship was sent to Yuan China to replace damaged artifacts and to obtain special construction materials.
+The ship, however that later became known as the Shinan ship sank on her return journey close to Korean shores.

+Tōfuku-ji temple was regarded as a remarkable replica of the Chinese public monasteries in Zhejiang Province, which Japanese monks frequently visited in the thirteenth century.

 Tofuku-ji was one of the five temples of the Five Mountain System.